 You can also call 01296 317203/19, email firstname.lastname@example.org, or post the above booking form.

 Brian Senior (Captain), Norman Selway, Sandra Penfold, Tony Forrester & Paul Hackett

 Timetable – 2018/19 competition

 12th August 2018

 7th October 2018

 By mutual agreement

-Master Points will be awarded in the form of Green Points for each round won as follows (based on an entry of over 64 teams):
+Master Points will be awarded in the form of Green Points for each round won as follows:

 All awards quoted are ‘per player’.
 To receive points, a player must have played in at least one third of the boards involved in the match in question.

 Level 4 agreements are permitted in this event.